StevenTammen/bibledocs.org/content/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/_index.md

 Did Moses not see this light upon Mount Sinai?
 What about the Apostles present on the mount of transfiguration?
 What about Paul on the road to Damascus?
 What about John in His visions of God, recorded in Revelation?

-##### Comment: God's glory as it relates to "every knee will bow, and every tongue confess" {#introduction-the-essence-of-god-comment-god-s-glory-as-it-relates-to-every-knee-will-bow-and-every-tongue-confess}
+##### Comment: God's glory as it relates to "every knee will bow, and every tongue confess" {#introduction-the-essence-of-god-comment-gods-glory-as-it-relates-to-every-knee-will-bow-and-every-tongue-confess}

 {{< properties
 stags="God > Resplendence > Veiled to preserve human free will | Every knee will bow"